CoderAware/number_to_text/README.md

 ## WHAT'S NEXT?

-Add Locale to change the language according to the user choices.
+Add Locale to change the language according to the user choice.
 It's comming soon!